pfrazee/dat-profile-site/README.md

 }) => /* [
   {
     author: DatProfileSite, the broadcast author
+    authorProfile: Object, the profile of the author (same content as getProfile())
     name: String, the file path
     ctime: Number, creation time
     mtime: Number, modification time